List of Anthrax members

 Anthrax is an American thrash metal band from New York City.
+Formed in 1980, as Acid, the band was originally consisted of lead singer Joe Gelione, guitarist Scott Ian, bassist Dan Lilker and drummer Dave Weiss.

+The band was renamed to Anthrax on July 18, 1981, and consisted of Scott on lead guitar, Lilker on rhythm guitar and Weiss.
+In August, lead singer John Connelly and bassist Paul Kahn.

-Formed in 1981, the group was originally a foursome consisting of guitarist Scott Ian, bassist Dan Lilker and drummer Dave Weiss.
-The band has been through many personnel changes, and currently includes rhythm guitarist Scott Ian, drummer Charlie Benante (since 1983), bassist Frank Bello (since 1984), vocalist Joey Belladonna (who first joined in 1984) and lead guitarist Jonathan Donais (since 2013).
+The band has been through many personnel changes, and currently includes Scott on rhythm guitar, drummer Charlie Benante (since 1983), bassist Frank Bello (since 1984), lead singer Joey Belladonna (who first joined in 1984) and lead guitarist Jonathan Donais (since 2013).

 History

 1981–1992

-Anthrax was originally formed in 1981 by Scott Ian, Dan Lilker and Dave Weiss.
-A few months later, John Connelly and Paul Kahn took over on vocals and bass, respectively, and Lilker switched to rhythm guitar.
+Anthrax was formed on July 18, 1981, by Scott Ian, Dan Lilker and Dave Weiss.
+One month later, John Connelly and Paul Kahn took over on vocals and bass, respectively, and Lilker switched to guitar.

 The band went through many lineup changes in its early stages – Connelly was replaced by Dirk Kennedy, followed by Ian's brother Jason Rosenfeld, then Tommy Wise; Greg Walls spent two years with the group on lead guitar (Ian switched to rhythm guitar), followed briefly by Bob Berry; Kahn was replaced by Kenny Kushner, before Lilker took over on bass when Walls joined; and Weiss was replaced by Greg D'Angelo.

-The band eventually settled in 1983 with a lineup including Ian and Lilker, lead vocalist Neil Turbin (who joined in August 1982), drummer Charlie Benante and lead guitarist Dan Spitz.
+The band eventually settled in 1983 with a lineup including Ian and Lilker, lead vocalist Neil Turbin, who joined in August 1982, drummer Charlie Benante and lead guitarist Dan Spitz.

 After signing with Jon Zazula's new thrash metal label Megaforce Records later in the year, Anthrax recorded its debut album Fistful of Metal.

 Shortly after its January 1984 release, Turbin fired Lilker without consulting with the other members of the band, although Ian has since admitted that "there were issues" with the bassist.
-He was replaced by Frank Bello (Benante's nephew).
-Tensions continued to grow between Turbin and the rest of the group as they toured throughout 1984, leading to his eventual departure in August.
+He was replaced by Frank Bello, band's roadie and Benante's nephew.

+Tensions continued to grow between Turbin and the rest of the group as they toured throughout 1984, leading to his eventual departure on August 10.
 Turbin was briefly replaced by Matt Fallon, before Joey Belladonna joined later in the year.

 After recording four studio albums with the band, Belladonna was fired from Anthrax in 1992 due to stylistic changes the group intended to take, with John Bush taking his place.